AyrtonSur/AyrtonSur/README.md

 Hey, what's up?
 My name is Ayrton, I'm currently 20 years old and am studying Computer Science at UFF.

-I am currently focusing on learning as much as I can and to do that I try to challenge myself in many ways (like trying to enter in Injunior, a junior enterprise).
+I am currently focusing on learning as much as I can and to do that I try to challenge myself in many ways.
+Right now, I am work at IN Junior, a junior enterprise.
 I have learned many differents languanges, like Python, Java, JavaScript, C, Go, etc. But my main language, right now, is TypeScript.
 I work, mainly, on the backend side of projects.